marlalain/slinky/README.md

 ## What slinky provides to every resource?

 Currently, slinky provides `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD` and `OPTIONS` for resource(s) gathering(s).
-Right now we only operate in REST but adding RESTful classes is on the todo list.
+Right now we only operate in REST but adding RESTful classes to inherit from is on the todo list.